chendaniely/2023-05-01-git/README.md

 - `git add`: `git add README.md` add the file to the staging area
 - `git commit`: take whatever is in the staging area and commit it
 	- `git commit -m "MY MESSAGE"`: quick oneliner message

+- `git log`: show you the log of all commit messages
+	- `git log --oneline`: 1 line view of log